slatedocs/slate/source/includes/azure/_subnets.md

 ### Subnets

 A subnet is a child of a virtual network.
-It is an subset of a network in which IP addresses point to the same group.
+It is a subset of a network in which IP addresses point to the same group.

 <!-------------------- LIST SUBNETS -------------------->